CodeGoood/CTCI/README.md

 This part will present the generation and the corresponding fitness in a real-time chart.

 ## Canvas
-#### The right part is the actual position of facility layout
+#### The right canvas shows the facility layout at every generation
 The facility layout is randomly generated in the beginning.
-When the algorithm stop, you can adjust the position of each block.
-Following picture is how it works.
+When the algorithm stop, you can adjust the position of each block by moving the block.
+When the block you're moving aligns to any else block, all the aligned blocks will change to red.
+Following animate presents how it works.

 ![image](https://github.com/CodeGoood/Facility_layout/blob/master/Block%20move.gif)

+## Output
+#### The below gray box outputs the current state explanation